Wayne Allyn Root

 Wayne Allyn Root (born July 20, 1961) is an American conservative television and radio host, author, activist, conservative political commentator and conspiracy theorist.
-He is the host of three television shows: "The ROOT Reaction" nightly at 10 PM ET on Real America's Voice TV...and at 7 AM ET on Lindell TV network...and Saturdays at Noon ET "America's Top Ten Countdown with Wayne Allyn Root" on Real America's Voice TV.
-President Trump has been a guest on Wayne Allyn Root's TV and radio shows 16 times- including a face-face TV interview in October 2024.
-Root is also the radio host of "Wayne Allyn Root: Raw & Unfiltered" on AM 670 in Las Vegas and nationally-syndicated on the Talk Media Network, and formerly on Newsmax TV.
+He is the host of The ROOT Reaction and America's Top Ten Countdown with Wayne Allyn Root, both on Real America's Voice and Lindell TV.
+President Trump has been a guest on Root's TV and radio shows 16 times, including a face-to-face TV interview in October 2024.
+Root is also the host of radio program Wayne Allyn Root: Raw & Unfiltered on AM 670 in Las Vegas, and nationally syndicated on the Talk Media Network, formerly on Newsmax TV.
 Root was an opinion columnist for the Las Vegas Review-Journal.
 His newspaper columns are currently nationally syndicated on Sundays by Creators Syndicate.

 Root was the vice presidential nominee for the Libertarian Party in the 2008 presidential election.
 In 2012, he left the Libertarian Party, rejoined the Republican Party, and endorsed and voted for Mitt Romney and Donald Trump.
 He has remained a staunch supporter of Trump.

 Root is the CEO of the publicly traded penny stock company VegasWinners.com, (WNRS symbol) who recently partnered with the MGM Hotel's BetMGM.